collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 Please use Sametime webchat available at [webchatna.collab.cloud](https://webchatna.collab.cloud) (for US-based customers) or [webchateu.collab.cloud](https://webchateu.collab.cloud) (for EU-based customers) until this issue is resolved.

+## Sametime does not show profile pictures

+Sametime standalone and Notes Plugin does not show the profile pictures.

+*This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

+## Verse integration

+For customers who have Verse and Connections, the Connections integration in Verse fails if a user starts with Verse.

+*This is an issue with the HCL Connections for Multi-Tenant code.
+We currently have an open case with HCL to resolve this issue and will deploy a fix once it is made available to us.*

 ## Invalid Links in the Connections Newsletter

 There is currently an issue with the Connections newsletter sent out by the platform.